 On the stage of guiding individual and group investigation, the teacher guides and directs students to gather information from relevant resources, include helps the difficulties occur when solving the problems.
 In the problem solving process, the students conduct investigation through experiment by following the experimental procedure in the student worksheet.
 Student worksheets are designed with the questions which direct them to solve the problems.
 Some of the questions in the student worksheets are in words; some are in the form of tables, pictures, and graphics.
 There is space for students' answer sheet in the form of tables, verbal, graphs, and mathematical equations.
-Students in order to build a high students' collaboration and students' involvement.
+Students in the group are required to play an active role in thinking and expressing the results of their thoughts in order to build a high students' collaboration and students' involvement.
 Students who work in group try to share knowledge with their fellow students.
 Through this process, they can construct their own understanding to gain a deeper science conceptual understanding, such as they can present the data in the form of tables or graphs, explain why that is so, provide the examples of the concept application in everyday life, interpret the obtained graphs based on the results of the investigation, classify and compare one another.